Josh Papali'i: 2021

 In round 10 of the 2021 NRL season, he was sent off for an illegal shoulder charge during Canberra's 20–18 victory over Canterbury-Bankstown.

 He made a total of 20 appearances in the 2021 NRL season for Canberra which saw the club finish in 10th place on the table.

 2022

 Papali'i played a total of 25 matches for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Papali'i played in both finals matches as Canberra were eliminated in the second week by Parramatta.

 In October Papali'i was named in the Samoa squad for the 2021 Rugby League World Cup.

+2023

+Papali'i played a total of 18 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.

+2024

+In round 22 of the 2024 NRL season, Papali'i played in his 300th NRL match in Canberra's narrow loss to Canterbury at Belmore Sports Ground.

+In the early hours of 16 September 2024, Papali'i and a friend were allegedly behaving aggressively, smashing glasses, and refusing to leave Canberra Raiders Leagues Club.
+Police and the NRL Integrity Unit investigated the incident.

+He played 23 matches for Canberra in the 2024 NRL season as the club finished 9th on the table.